-MTB jerseys are available in short, three quarter length and long sleeve varieties.
+MTB jerseys are available in short, three-quarter length, and long sleeve varieties.
 Look for a Raglan sleeve, meaning the sleeve starts at the collar and the seam runs down under the armpit.
-This not only allows for a bit more freedom of movement, it also moves the seams well clear of backpack straps that might cause chaffing.
+This not only allows for a bit more freedom of movement, but it also moves the seams well clear of backpack straps that might cause chafing.

-While there are people on both sides of the debate, in recent years many brands have adopted a more casual style, with smaller logos and muted colours.
-However, there is still plenty of MX steeze to go around if that's your thing, no judgement here.
+While there are people on both sides of the debate, in recent years many brands have adopted a more casual style, with smaller logos and muted colors.
+However, there is still plenty of MX steeze to go around if that's your thing, no judgment here.

-Beyond what we have listed above, MTB tops will often feature goggle or glasses wipes inside the bottom hem of the shirt and a zippered stash pocket situated behind your kidney.
+Beyond what we have listed above, the best mountain bike jerseys will often feature goggles or glasses wipes inside the bottom hem of the shirt and a zippered stash pocket situated behind your kidney.

-Also be on the lookout for flatlock stitching, which will not only help the seems to last longer, but reduces chafing too.
+Also be on the lookout for flatlock stitching, which will not only help the seams to last longer but reduces chafing too.